Check out some of the best Life-Saving Ways For Balcony Gardeners To Stop Water Dripping Off The Balconies!

 3. Put Saucers Under the Pots

-If you can’t let the water drip off from the balcony, in any case, try to grow plants in pots with no drainage holes.
-This will create the possibility of the root rot, but you can avoid this by growing plants that love moisture and preventing overwatering.
+If you can’t let the water drip off from the balcony, in any case.
+Try to grow plants in pots with no drainage holes.
+This will create the possibility of root rot, but you can avoid this by growing plants that love moisture and preventing overwatering.

-Plants that prefer to grow in the dry soil can be your option.
-Succulents, many flowering plants, herbs, etc. like to live in low moisture level medium.
+Plants that prefer to grow in dry soil can be your option.
+Succulents, many flowering plants, and herbs like to live in low moisture level medium.
 This will save you from watering frequently.

 6. Double Potting